Colonials Cap Summer Workouts With Team Bonding Trip to Home of U.S. Congress

 GW Men's Basketball vs. Rhode Island (1/11/12) Photos by George Kubas

-Mike Lonergan recently completed his third season as head coach for men's basketball at George Washington University, leading the Colonials back to the NCAA Tournament for the first time since 2007 with a trip in the Big Dance in 2014.
+Mike Lonergan is in his fourth season as head coach for men's basketball at George Washington University, leading the Colonials back to the NCAA Tournament for the first time since 2007 with a trip in the Big Dance in 2014.

 He helped guide a team picked 10th in the Atlantic 10 preseason poll to an 11-5 league mark and third in the A-10 standings, and a 24-9 overall record to tie the second-most wins in program history.
 For his efforts, Coach Lonergan was awarded a contract extension through the 2020-21 season.

-Coach Lonergan entered the 2013-14 season as one of the winningest coaches in all of NCAA Division I, ranking 28th among active coaches with a .673 winning percentage (400-194) and 44th on the active victories list.
-He has averaged 20 wins per season during his 20 years as a collegiate head coach, highlighted by his 400th career victory with a thrilling 81-80 overtime win over Dayton in the 2012-13 regular-season finale.
+Coach Lonergan is one of the winningest coaches in all of NCAA Division I, ranking 21st among active coaches with a .676 winning percentage (424-203) and 37th on the active victories list.
+He has averaged more than 20 wins per season during his 21 years as a collegiate head coach, highlighted by his 400th career victory with a thrilling 81-80 overtime win over Dayton in the 2012-13 regular-season finale.

-Coach Lonergan has reestablished a recruiting pipeline in the fertile DC metro area, as well as on the international scene, both of which are expected to pay big dividends for the Colonials during his tenure.
+Coach Lonergan has reestablished a recruiting pipeline in the fertile D.C. metro area, as well as on the international scene, both of which have paid big dividends for the Colonials during his tenure.